polarathene/docker-mailserver/website/docs/Override-Default-Postfix-Configuration.md

+---
+id: override-postfix
+title: Override the default config of Postfix
+---

 The Postfix default configuration can easily be extended by providing a `config/postfix-main.cf` in postfix format.
 This can also be used to add configuration that is not in our default configuration.